 - a computer game

 - an app for a mobile phone or tablet

 - investigating machine learning algorithms

 Is There Anything Else I Need to Know?

-The course would be suitable for you if you enjoyed GCSE Computer Science and gained a grade B or above in the subject.
-You will also need a grade 5 in GCSE English and grade 6 in GCSE Maths for entry onto the course.
+The course would be suitable for you if you enjoyed GCSE Computer Science and gained a grade 6 or above in the subject.

 This A Level has been created to get students working with real-world programming and provides a good understanding of the fundamental principals of computing.
 It focuses on the knowledge, skills and understanding that you will need to progress either to Higher Education or to the workplace.
 Future career roles could include Games Developer, Systems Analyst, IT Consultant and Web Designer.